pydio/pydio-doc-developer-guide/0_manual/4_building-your-own-flow/3_concurrency.md

 ## Parallelism

-Various use cases may lead one action of a job to be started multiple times "in parallel":
+Various use cases may lead to one action of a job being started multiple times "in parallel":

 - An event-based job received many events at once
 - A QUERY is configured to select multiple objects and trigger one action for each object